gardenjs/docs/src/routes/(documentation)/docs/why-gardenjs.md

 Even though Gardenjs is a lean, fast alternative, it is not lacking in useful features such as <a href="/docs/get-started/hooks">hooks</a> and <a href="/docs/get-started/decorators">decorators</a>.
 More features are on the <a href="/docs/roadmap">roadmap</a>.

-## Which JS frameworks are supported?
+## Which frameworks and template languages are supported?

-Gardenjs currently supports Svelte, Vue and React through renderer plugins - multi-framework projects are possible.
-To ensure that other JS frameworks also work, corresponding plugins must be created.
+Gardenjs currently supports Svelte, Vue and React through renderer plugins and HTML Snippets - multi-framework projects are possible.
+To ensure that other frameworks and template languages also work, corresponding plugins must be created.
 More information on this can be found <a href="/docs/renderer/">here</a>.

 ## Demo